 Protect Your Lungs

 When you’re cutting insulation batts, there’s a high likelihood you’ll inhale small bits of airborne glass and other insulation dust if you don’t wear protection.
-This causes discomfort and unpleasant irritation in your nose, throat, and lungs.
+This can cause discomfort and unpleasant irritation in your nose, throat, and lungs.
 Inhaling these irritants can exacerbate breathing difficulties like asthma and bronchitis; those so affected should be particularly careful.
-And keep in mind that workers who deal with fiberglass every day are at risk for more serious cumulative effects from breathing in particles over time.

 To help keep your airways free and clear, always wear a disposable dust mask or respirator.
 No exceptions.